Cascadia Cup: History

 The 2011 MLS season marked the first season since 2008 in which all three teams would be in the same league.
 Seattle claimed their third title by going undefeated in Cascadia Cup play – coming from behind to win both of their road games in Portland and Vancouver while earning draws at home.

 For the 2012 MLS season the league changed to an unbalanced schedule.
 As a result, each team would play the other two Cascadia club three times each.
 Portland had four games at home while Vancouver and Seattle had three and two, respectively.
 It was decided by the supporters groups to count all matches equally.
 Portland won the cup in Vancouver on October 21, 2012, with their only away win of their 2012 season.
 It was the Timbers' third time hoisting the cup, and the first with the Sounders in the competition.

 For seven straight finals between 2015 and 2021, the Western Conference representative in the MLS Cup or the MLS is Back Tournament was from Cascadia.
+This streak came to an end in 2022 as all three teams failed to qualify for the playoffs.
+2022 also marked the first time since they joined MLS that all three missed the playoffs in the same season.

 The Cascadia Cup Council decided that 2020 matches not played in front of supporters, including the MLS is Back Tournament, would not count towards Cascadia Cup standings.